 How much should you spend on a commuter bike then?

-When buying new, 500-1,500 dollars is the optimum range for a good commuter bike.
-Anything under 500 dollars won’t be suitable because it’s not durable enough.
+When buying a new commuter bike, 600-1,500 dollars is the optimum range.
+Most bikes under 600 dollars won’t be suitable because it’s not durable enough.
 The quality of its components will be lower and it will be very heavy.
-On the other hand, money spent over 1,500 dollars doesn’t offer proportionally more bang for your buck.
-You will get marginally better components and save a little bit of weight, but overall you won’t see many benefits.
+Over 1500 dollars you only get diminishing returns, marginally better components and save a little bit of weight, but overall you won’t see many benefits.

-Why are sub 500 dollar bikes not good for commuting?
+Why are sub-600 dollar bikes not good for commuting?

-If you think that it doesn’t make sense to spend so much a commuter, consider that a solid bike can save it’s own value back within the first year if you decide to use it all-year-round.
+If you think that it doesn’t make sense to spend so much on a commuter, consider that a solid bike can save its own value back within the first year if you decide to use it all year round.
 I have done the math in this other article on Bike Commuter Hero.